alison-li/better-git-history/README.md

-# Better Git History
+# Better Git History - Exploration

-This repository is a bit of a mess but is open to help make more examples of how JGit can be used available.
+Scratchpad code written in development of my master's thesis.

-Emphasis on *investigative code* (a.k.a. my sandbox) because it is code I wrote to get an understanding of how to use different libraries for enriching a file's Git history, leading to my master's thesis topic.
+This repository is public to help make more examples of how JGit can be used available.

 ## Setup

-1. Create a `.env` file with the following filled in:
+1. Create a `.env` file in the project root with the following filled in:
 ```env
 JIRA_USER=username
 JIRA_PASSWORD=password